 - Frugal Vegan, by Koteen & Kasbee

-Our recommended vegan cookbooks page covers the best recent titles for practically every niche.
+My recommended vegan cookbooks page covers the best recent titles for practically every niche.

 Preventing Food Waste

 - When you arrive home with your groceries, prepare your most perishable purchases first—don’t even put them into the refrigerator!
 The vegetables you just purchased will never get any fresher.
 So make a vegetable-heavy meal right away, prioritizing greens and other highly perishable vegetables.
-The vegan ice cream can wait!
+The vegan ice cream you just bought can wait!

 - Buy a cheap soft heat-resistant silicone spatula.
 That’ll enable you to get every last bit of food out of jars and your blender, saucepans, and mixing bowls.

 Eating on a budget doesn’t require compromising your nutrition.
 It’s absolutely possible to consume abundant nutrients at low cost.
 Many of the healthiest vegan foods are remarkably cheap.

 Consider it mandatory to also read up on the basics of vegan nutrition.
 The most authoritative introduction to the topic is our vegan nutrition primer written by Virginia Messina, MPH RD.
 It’ll give you an overview of the main dietary pitfalls that vegans need to avoid.

 For a few nutrients, particularly Vitamins D and B12, supplements offer the easiest way to cover your needs.
 Check out the preceding links for details, and also visit my guide to supplements.
 Luckily, most supplements of special interest to vegans are remarkably cheap.